 Strengths/Weaknesses and Opportunities/Threats.
-As a quick summary of the case, the company's internal strengths and weaknesses and external opportunities and threats are listed.
+Where appropriate, a brief summary of the case is presented as a list of the company's internal strengths and weaknesses and external opportunities and threats.
 This section provides a quick reference for major points pertinent to strategy formulation.

 Strategic Alternatives.
-Possible (logical) strategic alternatives are provided for each case.
+Where relevant, possible (logical) strategic alternatives are provided for the case.
 Typically several feasible alternatives are presented that students could adequately defend.